sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 1. The method of detection can be any.
 2. This can vary across events
 3. Syslog messages could be a source or custom queries or update code to report events directly or ...
-4. There can be multiple event detectors running under different scopes
+4. There can be multiple event detectors running under different scopes.

 ### Event reporting
 1. Event detectors stream the events with structured data